The Izu Islands

 Public transport (bus or pre-ordered taxi) will be waiting when the ferry arrives at whichever port.
 One bus goes clockwise around the island, the other anticlockwise, so check which one is headed to the Tairo-ike bus stop.
 For the return, there are infrequent buses (check departure times on the signs at the bus stops), but the easiest thing to do is to walk – from Tairo-ike to either Sabigahama on the west coast, or Miike on the east, it will take about 60–90 minutes.
 If you travel in midwinter, you'll just have to hang out at the bus shelter at Tairo-ike until it gets light.

-At Tairo-ike the rangers at Akakokko-kan (Miyake-jima Nature Center) will be able to give you some information (there is usually someone there who can speak a little English) about birds and birding sites on the island.
+At Tairo-ike the rangers at Akakokko-kan, the Miyake-jima Nature Center, will be able to give you some information about birds and birding sites on the island – there is usually someone who can speak a little English.
 They will also call a taxi for you if you ask nicely!
+Look around the center for Izu Thrush and Izu Robin.

 Right in the centre of Miyake-jima is Mt Oyama, an active volcano, which erupted as recently as 2000, forcing everyone to be evacuated from the island for several years.
 Take precautions and for your own safety do not go to the upper levels due to the poisonous gases that are constantly being emitted.
 There is no forest – and hence no birds – at the higher elevations, so there is no need to go up there.
 However, Pacific Swift feed high over the island, but they can be seen from lower elevations such as headlands or from the road that circles Miyake-jima.

-Some of the more unusual birds that have been recorded from Miyake-jima include: Whooper Swan, Greater White-fronted Goose, Japanese Night Heron, Fairy Pitta and Asian Koel.
+Some of the more unusual birds that have been recorded on Miyake-jima include: Whooper Swan, Greater White-fronted Goose, Japanese Night Heron, Fairy Pitta and Asian Koel.
+The diversity of rare migrants, and even vagrants, reported here makes it well-worth a visit during migration season.

 There are many minshuku (Japanese-style inns) on the island for overnight accommodation, as well as tourist hotels, and there is also a hot spring.